Climate of Istanbul: Wind

-Istanbul is quite windy, with average yearly wind speeds of 18-36 km/h depending on location, it is quite anomalous for a city that is not in the immediate west-coast of a continent.
-These high averages are not caused by frequent windstorms however, they are rather caused by the near-constant north-northeasterly wind over the city (specifically the etesians in summer, and the Poyraz in winter) that all but eliminates windless days and cause around 30 days with sustained wind speeds above 57 km/h per year.
+Istanbul is quite windy, with average yearly wind speeds of 18-36 km/h depending on location.
+It is quite anomalous for a city that is not on the immediate west-coast of a continent.
+These high averages are not caused by frequent windstorms; however, they are rather caused by the near-constant north-northeasterly wind over the city (specifically the etesians in summer, and the Poyraz in winter) that all but eliminates windless days and causes around 30 days with sustained wind speeds above 57 km/h per year.

-Although rare, Istanbul can experience severe windstorms, mostly due to Lodos in winter, when the typical wind-flow reverses and becomes southwesterly.
+Although rare, Istanbul can experience severe windstorms, mostly due to Lodos in winter, when the typical wind flow reverses and becomes southwesterly.
 These have, historically, created gusts of up to 150 km/h.
 Most years, however, see gusts up to 80-100 km/h, which rarely causes more than sporadic damage.

 Precipitation

 Severe snowstorms are not uncommon in Istanbul.
 As of 2024, the winter storm of January 2022 remains the latest storm to cause accumulations above 30 cm of snow in the entire city.
 This photo is, however, from an earlier, 2012 event.

 Istanbul's precipitation varies considerably between years and districts.
 On average, however, it experiences around 800 mm of precipitation annually.
-Most of this falls in the colder half-year, with around 100 mm to 150 mm of precipitation in the wettest months.
+Most of this falls in the colder half of the year, with around 100 mm to 150 mm of precipitation in the wettest months.
 In the driest months, precipitation ranges from 10 mm to 75 mm depending on location, month and year, with prolonged dry periods punctuated by abrupt, heavy showers and thunderstorms, sometimes severe.

-As Istanbul receives some amount of precipitation from both Atlantic and Mediterranean systems, precipitation, especially in the winter half-year, is frequent and light, which is unusual for the Mediterranean basin: the average number of rainy days in the city is 131, and in some parts this may reach up to 152.
+As Istanbul receives some amount of precipitation from both Atlantic and Mediterranean systems, precipitation, especially in the winter half of the year, is frequent and light, which is unusual for the Mediterranean basin: the average number of rainy days in the city is 131, and in some parts this may reach up to 152.
 Furthermore, during early and mid-winter, the city's frequency of precipitation is virtually unparalleled in the Mediterranean basin: January averages 20 days of precipitation when counting trace accumulations, 17 when using a 0.1 mm threshold, and 12 when using a 1.0 mm threshold, on par with cities such as Brussels, and rainier than famously humid locales in Western Europe, such as London.